 After our analysis and discussion, we present a proposed estate plan including drafts of various estate planning documents.
 These documents typically include a Will, Trust, Durable Power of Attorney, Designation of Patient Advocate (for health care decisions) and Medical Record Authorization forms to comply with Federal privacy rules.
 The plan may also include additional documents depending upon your circumstances and objectives such as an irrevocable life insurance trust, or other specialized techniques discussed below.
 Our goal is to help you achieve your objectives for the preservation and distribution of assets to your family while minimizing taxes and other administrative expenses (probate).

-To assist you in commencing the estate planning process, Estate Planning Information Questionnaires are available for your use:
+To assist you in commencing the estate planning process, an Estate Planning Information Questionnaire is available for your use: